pushkar8723/next-blog/README.md

 was bit off.
 It added too many unused dependencies (which gets tree-shaken in prod build but still not good from code maintenance POV).
 Because I didn't intend to depend on v0 or any other AI app for maintenance.
 Many would disagree with me on this.
 However I still feel that AI is good for generating code but bad for maintenance.
-Simply because it can see / experience the app as a human.
+Simply because it can't see / experience the app as a human.

 ## The Good and the Bad

-Before I dive into how to use this I want to quickly summarise what were the things that v0 got right and what it got wrong:
+Before listing down the features, I want to quickly summarise what were the things that v0 got right and what it got wrong:

 The good parts:

 - **HomePage**: The current homepage might look generic but it was leaps and bounds ahead of what I created using the Gatsby Start Blog template.
 With 3 recent post and top 3 projects highlighted on home page.
 - **MDX Blog Page Generation**: I just love the Blog Page it generated.
 As per my requirement, it used MDX and matter to generate the page's metadata and the content.
-I even generated the table of contents visible only on large screen with smooth scrolling and highlighting.
+It even generated the table of contents visible only on large screen with smooth scrolling and highlighting.
 - **OG Image and RSS Feed**: I also created the [OG route](/app/og/[slug]/route.tsx) to generate the OG image and [RSS route](/app/rss.xml/route.ts) to generate the RSS XML.